sbuerk/c1_svg_viewhelpers/README.md

 3. Include the generated S(CSS) or LESS files
 4. Configure the presets in the TypoScript constants and or setup, i.e. set plugin.tx_c1svgviewhelpers.svg.symbol.presets.default to point to the generated symbol file and add more preset keys if needed.
-For convinience you should always keep the default key which allows you to use the svgvh:symbol viewhelper without providing the symbolFile argument.
+For convenience you should always keep the default key which allows you to use the svgvh:symbol viewhelper without providing the symbolFile argument.
 5. Add basic CSS for the icons to properly display.
 E.g. if your icons are prefixed with .icon-default:
    ```css